piopratama/statistic/visualStatistic/concept.md

 ```

+## Bar Chart
-Bar Chart: Utilizes bars to compare different groups or categories.
+Utilizes bars to compare different groups or categories.
 With its straightforward design, it effectively communicates differences in quantities among a set of items. eg. Comparing the number of books sold by different authors in a bookstore.
 Each bar represents an author, and the height of the bar indicates the total sales.
 ```ptyhon
 authors = ['Author A', 'Author B', 'Author C'] books_sold = [300, 450, 150]